 With the approval of the Calgary Transportation Plan (CTP), there is an increasing focus on providing transportation choices, especially those that focus on sustainability, health and the environment.
 One way The City is achieving the goals of this plan is through the Cycling Strategy, which was approved by Council on July 5, 2011.

 The Strategy lays out 50 actions and a number of targets for the short, medium and long term that will help make cycling a comfortable and convenient travel option for more Calgarians.
-You can see a number of cycling projects underway by visiting the Planned bikeway improvements web page.
+You can see a number of cycling projects underway by visiting the Bikeway Projects web page.

 Creating a bicycle-friendly city